AWCHLOCK Contactless Toilet Door Sensor

 -

-Verify that the solid/flashing LED jumper on the control board is in place.
+Check the LED jumper (solid/flashing) on the control board is in place.

 -